 The plugin also lets you see the overall summary of activities on the current document under the Summary tab.

 Here you can see the last edited by information and overall comment stats for the current article.

 Send Email Notifications for Editorial Comments in WordPress

-By default, WordPress uses PHP mail() function to send emails.
+By default, WordPress uses the PHP mail() function to send emails.
 However, this function can be easily abused, and most WordPress hosting companies don’t have it properly configured.

 WP Mail SMTP fixes this problem by allowing you to easily send WordPress emails using a proper SMTP server.